 Singles can receive up to $25,000 for the Singles Grant, up to $40,000 for the Enhanced CPF Housing Grant and up to $15,000 for the Proximity Housing Grant.
 Added together, these grants offer a significant subsidy on the price of a new 2-room BTO or resale flat and makes it possible for Singaporeans to own their home on one person’s income.

-To Bob, this meant freeing up cash that he could put towards renovating his dream home, shelling out $46,000 to achieve his black-and-white colonial style look with open-concept kitchen.
+To Bob, the grants meant freeing up cash that he could put towards renovating his dream home, shelling out $46,000 to achieve his black-and-white colonial style look with open-concept kitchen.

 He is even toying with the idea of selling his house after the Minimum Occupancy Period is up, pocket the extra cash, reduce his debt and downgrade.
-Bob’s experience is testament to Singapore’s public housing system being able to help singles own their own HDB affordably and possibly even enabling them to further monetise it.
+Bob’s experience is testament to Singapore’s public housing system being able to help singles own their own HDB affordably.

 Zuraidah’s story: A single mum’s journey from renting to being an owner